 How Food Distribution Companies are Switching to 3PL Providers

-Improving safety with 3PL has been an industry-saving move by food distributors.
+Improving safety with 3PL food logistics has been an industry-saving move by food distributors.
 The pandemic has turned the normally stable food supply chain on its head, shifting demand from restaurants to grocery stores in an instant.
 All parties in the food supply chain have been reeling.
 There have been enormous bottlenecks of product and plant closures, and all parties are scrambling to adapt to changes in how they store, package, handle, and transport food.
 This complexity requires expertise and resources that 2PL alone cannot deliver.
-Food distributors have saved their businesses and served public health by improving safety with 3PL providers.
+Food distributors have saved their businesses and served public health by improving safety with 3PL food logistics providers.

 How 3PL can work to Keep Drivers Safe and Trucks Clean